Sugar-Free Cookies For Diabetics

 - Vanilla Extract

 - Sugar-free Crystal Sweetener – I love Monk fruit blended with erythritol.
-Check out my article on the top keto-friendly sweeteners to learn which ones are the best.
+Check out my article on the top keto-friendly sweeteners to learn which ones are the best for sugar-free desserts.

 Making Sugar-Free Cookie Dough